ccnlab/pubweb/content/people/oreilly/cv.md

 ### Conference Presentations: Invited

 * O'Reilly, R.C.
+(2021): Plenary panel discussion on neural network models of cognition at Cognitive Science Conference.

+* O'Reilly, R.C.
+(2021): The central role of the parietal lobe in the neural cognitive architecture.
+Virtual International Symposium on Cognitive Architecture (VISCA 2021).

+* O'Reilly, R.C.
+(2021): Predictive Error-driven Learning in the Brain.
+Keynote at the International Conferenceon Error-Driven Learning in Language (EDLL 2021)

+* O'Reilly, R.C.
 (2019): Deep predictive learning in the neocortex and pulvinar, Invited talk at Flux Congress, 2019, New York, NY.

 * O'Reilly, R.C.
 (2019): Computational Models of Motivated and Risky Decision Making.
 Invited Talk at Daiwa Foundation Workshop on Multi-person perspectives in Psychological Science, Kyoto University, Kyoto, Japan.